Animal Justice Party: Policies and philosophy

-It has more than 50 published policies under the categories "Animals", "Environment" and "Humans".
+It has 62 published policies under the categories "Animals", "Planet" and "People".
 The party aims to give animals constitutional protection based on their sentience, as opposed to their instrumental value.
 The AJP opposes the export of any live animals for profit, especially slaughter.
 The AJP aims to legally recognise the inherent Rights of Nature.
 The party also opposes the eating of meat, and advocates a plant-based diet.
 Additionally, the AJP has 'positions' which are stances on human social issues that do not affect animals and which the AJP says flow clearly from its core values: Kindness, Equality, Rationality and Non-violence.

 The party advocates for the abolition of factory farming, greyhound racing and the live export trade.
 The party also advocates for the termination of government funding for all animal product industries and for the advertising of animal products to be banned.

 History

 In 2011, following the Australian Broadcasting Corporation's television footage showing abuse and the slaughter of cattle from the Northern Territory in conditions that would not have been permitted in Australia, as well as the consequential nationwide protests by supporters of animal welfare, AJP, along with Animals Australia, the Australasian Meat Industry Employees Union (AMIEU), The Greens and a range of other NGOs sought a ban on live animal exports.
 Banning live animal exports remains a core commitment on the AJP's election platform.

 At the 2015 New South Wales election, Mark Pearson gained 1.8% of the primary vote and won a seat in the New South Wales Legislative Council, giving the party its first parliamentary representation.
 At the 2019 New South Wales election the AJP increased its primary vote to 1.95% of the state total and winning a second seat filled by Emma Hurst MLC.

 The AJP won its first seat in the Victorian Legislative Council at the 2018 Victorian election elected Andy Meddick MLC.
+The AJP's second-ever Member of the Victorian Parliament, Georgie Purcell, was elected in 2022.
 The party also increased its primary vote over that of the 2014 Victorian election.
-Bruce Poon, the party's president, stood at the 2018 by-election for Lord Mayor of Melbourne achieving 1.63% of the vote.
+Bruce Poon stood at the 2018 by-election for Lord Mayor of Melbourne achieving 1.63% of the vote.
 In 2020, the party's first ever local government representatives were elected: Charlie Vincent in the Alpine Shire and Julie Sloan in the City of Greater Bendigo.